 Everyone does seem to know it.
 Rob actually recommended it recently!

-That’s probably because I took him there last year as part of Out Adventures’ tour.
+That’s probably because I took him there last year as part of the Out Adventures tour.
 I took everyone to Telephone Pub first.
 It’s the oldest gay bar in Bangkok’s Silom district.
-After a few drinks we walked to DJ Station for the drag show at 11pm.
-Everyone loved DJ Station and we went back every night.
+After a few drinks, we walked to DJ Station for the drag show at 11 pm.
+Everyone loved DJ Station, and we went back every night.

 Speaking of drag shows, how did drag become such a prominent part of Thai culture?

 Thai Lady Boys are so pretty and elegant when they’re dressed up as women.
 It’s a way for them to get money.
 And in Thailand, some gay men and Lady Boys have difficulty getting work.
 But this is a way for them to earn money and take care of themselves.
 They can show off their skills: singing, lip-syncing, dancing etc.